briankegerreis/covid-model/Figures/README.md

 # How to plot

-Before to run the user need to edit the fist three lines in example_plots.R to add:
+The user need to edit the fist three lines in example_plots.R to add:
   - dir: Simulation directory
   - N: Pupularion size
   - M: Number of simulations in the folder